 It’s no secret that the company isn’t exactly in good shape right now, with its live service model struggling to keep up and a delay in Season 3.
 In an effort to address these problems and save resources, 343 decided to cut down on some legacy features.

 One of those was split-screen couch co-op, a popular option that allowed friends to play the campaign together on the same Xbox.
-The mode has been a hit since Halo 2, and it’s one of the reasons many people bought Halo Infinite under the hope that it would eventually have the feature added to it.
+The model has been a hit since Halo 2, and it’s one of the reasons many people bought Halo Infinite in the hope that it would eventually have the feature added to it.

 Unfortunately, the Halo Infinite team decided to go with an online-only split-screen co-op mode.
 This decision was made to allow the developers to focus on addressing player feedback and ensuring that Halo Infinite continues to be a stable and enjoyable experience for players.

-One of the most popular features that Halo has ever offered is split screen co-op, a mode that allows players to play together in the same room.
+One of the most popular features that Halo has ever offered is a split-screen co-op, a mode that allows players to play together in the same room.
 It’s been a staple of the franchise since its inception and is often cited as a key reason why it is still one of the most popular games on the Xbox platform today.

 However, the lack of this mode in Halo Infinite has left a lot of players very disappointed.
 In fact, it was such a big deal for the community that 343 Industries promised that future Halo titles would bring the feature back.

-Sadly, that promise was broken a few days ago when the studio announced that they would be cancelling the split screen co-op feature for Halo Infinite.
+Sadly, that promise was broken a few days ago when the studio announced that they would be canceling the split-screen co-op feature for Halo Infinite.
 This is a huge loss for the community, as it was one of the most beloved parts of the game.